lebabach/StudentManagment/README.md

 # StudentManagment
-Base on RMI, Could use 2 machine to connect earch other.
+Base on RMI
-Use netbean
+Importing 2 packages on 2 different machines (server, client) Client can call apis to get datas from server by remoting Use netbean

 =============